Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 # Freelancer-Tamtech Mobile App

-Freelancer-Tamtech is an Expo/React Native mobile client for Tamtech Tools Ltd. It provides role-based access for sales agents, administrators, and freelancers, together with offline sales-record capture and local caching of selected portal data.
+Freelancer-Tamtech is an Expo/React Native mobile client for Tamtech Tools Ltd. It provides role-based access for sales agents, administrators, and freelancers, together with offline sales-record capture, editable sales history, local caching of selected portal data, and an interactive Virtual Showroom for freelancer product education.

 This README describes the mobile project in `freelancer-tamtech/`.
-It does not document the backend API implementation, the web portal, or the ignored `spirospares.referance/` copy. spirospares.referance is the directive  folder where the website mimic of it exists and where the backend API implementation exists.
-Make contact or alias with the spirospares Backend API folders if need for Backend chnages is required.
+It does not document the backend API implementation, the web portal, or the ignored `spirospares.referance/` copy.

+`freelancer-tamtech/spirospares.referance/` is the local authoritative reference copy of the separately deployed Spiro Spares website/backend.
+Changes made there are not deployed with the Expo app: copy each changed backend file to the real backend and run any accompanying Supabase migration explicitly.

+## Current Feature Highlights

+- Role-based mobile experiences for sales agents, administrators, freelancers, and public users.
+- Offline-first sales recording with durable document files, SQLite outbox persistence, retry, and synchronization.
+- Searchable, date-filtered sales history with CSV export and document viewing.
+- Existing-sale editing with a prefilled form, remote document retention, optional replacement uploads, and backend matching reconciliation.
+- Freelancer Virtual Showroom with an interactive EKON450 M1V3 studio, colour galleries, feature hotspots, sound effects, and ambient audio.
+- Guided purchase education covering hire purchase and cash purchase, animated guides, and narrated explanations.
+- Backend-owned forward and retroactive customer-ID matching, freelancer commission invoices, admin notifications, and pending-payment review.

 ## Responsibilities